 - 1. Complete the Critical Thinking Assessment Tests (Pre) - a.
 Teaching Strategies: Students will be required to complete Clemson's nationally representative critical thinking exam and reflect on how their results relate to other college students.
 This exam will be used to assess students' application and development of critical thinking skills throughout the semester. - 2.
-Public Health Related Healthcare Professions - a.
-Teaching Strategies: Students will be required to produce an Adobe SPARK page, Wix or similar creative webpage that highlights their ability to describe a health care related profession and how key public health concepts can enhance the profession.
+Public Health Related Professions, Disparities & Inequities - a.
+Teaching Strategies: Students will be required to produce an Adobe SPARK page, Google Sites page or similar creative webpage that highlights their ability to describe a health disparities/inequities commonly seen in a health care profession while also highlighting how key public health concepts can minimize the disparity/inequity.
 Written and digital communication skills will be required. - 3.
 Public Health Policy & The Organizational Framework of Public Health - a.
-Teaching Strategies: Students will be required to produce an Adobe SPARK page, Wix or similar creative webpage that highlights their ability to identify a law/policy that is was created to positively impact the health of the public and a national HP-2020/2030 health objective.
+Teaching Strategies: Students will be required to produce an Adobe SPARK page, Google Sites page or similar creative webpage that highlights their ability to identify a law/policy that is was created to positively impact a national HP-2020/2030 health objective and common health disparity/inequity.
 In addition, the page should highlight how potential controversies & critical thinking skills can impact functioning across the 3 levels of the organizational framework of public health.
 Written and digital communication skills will be required.